shudianzhao/ADMM-GP/README.md

 This package is written based on the following papers:

-Angelika Wiegele， Shudian Zhao: SDP-based bounds for graph partition via extended ADMM. https://arxiv.org/abs/2105.09075
+Angelika Wiegele， Shudian Zhao: SDP-based bounds for graph partition via extended ADMM in arXiv at https://arxiv.org/abs/2105.09075.

 ## Folders summary